-- 1. Develop positive relationships which promote self-esteem, self-discipline, proper regard for authority and which establish clear expectations of all members of the school community. - 2.
+- 1. Develop positive and respectful relationships which promote self-esteem, self-discipline self-regulation, respect and proper regard for authority and which establish clear expectations of all members of the school community. - 2.
 Recognise the importance of effective teaching and learning in the promotion of positive behaviour. - 3.
-Establish a partnership approach which draws on all those involved with the school. - 4.
+Establish a partnership approach, which draws on all those involved with the school. - 4.
 Provide systems and structures which promote positive behaviour and which support all members of the school community. - 5.
 Monitor and evaluate the effectiveness of our behaviour policy and procedures.